How to use color psychology in your next video presentation

 Using the color PURPLE in your presentation

-On the contrary, purple is a friendlier color, associated with wealth, wisdom, and extravagance.
-Although the purple color palette is frequently used for beauty and anti-aging products, more and more people are identifying the color with imaginative and creative brands.
+On the contrary, purple is a warm color, associated with wealth, wisdom, and extravagance.
+Although the purple color palette is frequently used for beauty and anti-aging products, more and more people are identifying the color with innovation and creative brands.

 Using the color PINK in your presentation

 Pink relates to compassion and hope.
-Charities worldwide choose to apply the pink color palette into their marketing efforts.
-That being said, pink also represents softness and sweetness that can be applied the beauty, fashion, cosmetic and confectionery industries.
+Charities worldwide commonly use the color pink as part of their marketing efforts.
+That said, pink also represents a sense of softness and sweetness that can be applied the beauty, fashion, cosmetic and confectionery industries.
 Before you use the color pink, think about the message of your animated presentation.
 Pink works best when you are trying to evoke positive emotions rather than negative ones.

 Using the color BLACK in your presentation